pietromandracci/gnuplot_manager/README.rst

 How to install in a local directory
 -----------------------------------

-You can also install *gnuplot_manager* in any directory of your system by dowloading the most recent zip archive from the
+You can install *gnuplot_manager* in any directory of your filesystem by dowloading the most recent zip archive from the
 `GitHub page <https://github.com/pietromandracci/gnuplot_manager/releases>`_ and unzipping it in a directory of your choice.

 A new directory will be created, named *gnuplot_manager-x.y.z*, where *x.y.z* identifies the version number.
-In order to use *gnuplot_manager* you will have to open a terminal, navigate to this directory, and call the Python interpreter from there.
+In order to use *gnuplot_manager* you will have to call the Python interpreter from this directory, so that it will be able to find the package files.

-If you want to use the package from another directory, you can create in that directory a symbolic link to the directory named *pysica*, which is inside the *gnuplot_manager-x.y.z* directory.
+You can also use the package calling the Python interpreter from another directory, but you have to create in that directory a symbolic link to the directory named *gnuplot_manager*, which is inside the *gnuplot_manager-x.y.z* directory created by the unzip process.

 Running a demo